Locations:

 Diagnosis and Tests

-• MRI (magnetic resonance imaging): This produces the most detailed images of the uterus because it can show multiple dimensions and angles.
+• MRI: This produces the most detailed images of your uterus because it can show multiple dimensions and angles.

-Your healthcare provider may describe your bicornuate uterus as either partial (or incomplete) or complete.
-These terms refer to how far your uterus dips down at the top of the uterus towards the cervix.
+Your provider may describe your bicornuate uterus as either partial or complete.
+These terms refer to how far your uterus dips down at the top:

-• Partial bicornuate uterus: A partial bicornuate uterus describes a lesser degree of separation between the two cavities.
-Your uterus is still heart-shaped, but the indentation that divides your uterus is not as severe.
+• Partial bicornuate uterus: A partial bicornuate uterus has a smaller separation between the two cavities.
+Your uterus is still heart-shaped, but the indentation that divides your uterus is mild.

-• Complete bicornuate uterus: A complete bicornuate uterus is when the indentation at the top of your uterus is severe, making the separation of the uterine cavity more distinct.
+• Complete bicornuate uterus: A complete bicornuate uterus has a severe indentation at the top of your uterus.
+This makes the separation more distinct.

 Advertisement